26 Different Types of Wasps in Ohio

 by Kerry Wixted is licensed under CC BY 2.0

 The Giant Ichneumon Wasp, Megarhyssa spp., is a large wasp commonly found in Ohio.
-They are typically black and can grow up to 1-2 inches in length.
+They are typically black and can grow up to 1-2 inches long.

 The larvae feed on the host insect’s tissues, eventually killing it.
 This wasp species can be found in various habitats, including forests, fields, meadows, and gardens.